-Before requesting a Small Project Review, please speak with the Civic Design Review Program Director to determine if this is an appropriate approach and to determine the timeline for the design review.
+Before requesting a Small Project Review, please speak with the Civic Design Review Civic Design Review Guidelines approach and to determine the timeline for the design review.
 The Program Director will confer with the Chair or designated Commissioner regarding appropriateness for a Small Project Review.